paketo-buildpacks/paketo-website/content/docs/howto/nginx.md

 deprecated in NGINX Server Buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the `$BP_NGINX_VERSION` environment variable.

-## Configurations
-The NGINX buildpack supports two app configurations:
+## Start an NGINX Server at App Launch Time

-1. When an `nginx.conf` file **is present** in your app's source code, the buildpack will set up an NGINX server with that config.
+Include an `nginx.conf` file in your application's source code.
+The NGINX Paketo buildpack will install the NGINX binary _and_ configure it to start when the app image launches.

-1. When the `nginx.conf` **is not present** in the app's source code, the buildpack simply provides the NGINX dependency to subsequent buildpacks without actually setting up a server.

-## Data driven templates
+## Configure the NGINX Server with Launch-time Values

 The NGINX buildpack supports data driven templates for nginx config.
 You can use templated variables like `{{port}}`, `{{env "FOO"}}` and `{{module